zmx21/h3africa-addon/README.md

 ### 2. Imputation and Add-on Tag Selection
 #### A Snakemake file has been created to run both Imputation, Add-on Tag Selection, and Evaluation of Imputation Results: [Snakefile](./workflow/Snakefile)
   - Input files and settings should be specified in the config file: [config.yaml](./config/config.yaml)
   - Snakemake should be run for Setting 1 first, then Setting 2.
+The working directory should be [workflow](./workflow).
   - All outputs will be stored in the [results](./results) directory.

 ### 3. Figures